 - Selling: The Art of the Business Conversation By Jim Sullenger

 - Make Your Business Networking Count!

 The Top Ten Ways to Improve Your Cash Flow

-In some ways “bootstrapping,” the slang word for starting and running a business with little capital can be a positive thing.
+In some ways “bootstrapping,” the slang word for starting and running a small business with little capital can be a positive thing.
 It forces you to live within your means or fail.
 Being in a survival mode can be helpful if you maintain that mentality as your profits grow.
 On the other hand, being under capitalized is the primary reason that most businesses fail.
 It is a major source of stress for business owners.
 You need to know where you are financially and have a plan for covering your obligations.
 Most importantly, you need to have some cash left for you!